Arts and Culture

 Highland culture is ingrained in much everyday activity in Highland, with influences from early settlers, such as the Picts, Celts and Norse evident in the language, place names, environment, fashion and food.

 The last battle on British soil was fought at Culloden on the outskirts of the Highland capital, Inverness.
 Today it is a National Trust for Scotland site, complete with a modern interactive visitor centre.

-The latest music, comedians, theatre shows and cinema performances are presented in top quality facilities such as Eden Court Theatre and Cinema, Strathpeffer Pavilion and The Ironworks in Inverness.
+The latest theatre shows, music, comedians and cinema performances are presented in top quality facilities such as Eden Court Theatre and Cinema in Inverness, the Pavilion in Strathpeffer and The Ironworks in Inverness

-Throughout the summer months and at other times of the year many music festivals are held in the region.
-Each offers an opportunity to experience the top bands and artists in some of the worlds' most spectacular locations, including:
+Throughout the summer months and beyond music festivals are held in the some of the worlds' most spectacular locations, including:

 Groove Loch Ness - A nightclub under the stars on Loch Ness

 Belladrum Tartan Heart Festival – A family friendly music festival near Beauly

 Loopallu - A quaint festival in late September held in Ullapool on the West Coast

 Groove Cairngorm – The UK’s only resort based snowsports and music festival

 BLAS - A celebration of Highland and Gaelic culture encompassing music, poetry ceilidh and dance